 “We live in a moment of renewed interest in the power of science to shape our future and growing appreciation of the role of the institutions that drive it.
 Yet we still have so much to learn about how to evolve the scientific process to be more productive, equitable and equipped to deliver on our collective aspirations,” said Daniel Correa, CEO of the Federation of American Scientists.
 “I am excited to work with the SfPI team and its institutional partners on this important agenda.”

 The SfPI advisory committee, which will guide funding and other decisions, includes leaders from across a broad spectrum including the academic, philanthropic, public, and private sectors.
-These include David Autor (MIT), Pierre Azoulay (MIT), Matt Clancy (Institute for Progress), Patrick Collison (Stripe), Daniel Correa (Federation of American Scientists), Tyler Cowen (George Mason University), Ina Ganguli (UMass-Amherst), Kumar Garg (Schmidt Futures), Daniel Goroff (Sloan Foundation), Bishakha Mona (Science Philanthropy Alliance), Paul Niehaus (co-chair, UC San Diego), Emily Oehlsen (Open Philanthropy), Amanda Pallais (Harvard University), Elaine Sevier (Research Theory), Caleb Watney (Institute for Progress), and Heidi Williams (co-chair, Stanford University).
+These include Matt Clancy (Open Philanthropy), Patrick Collison (Stripe), Daniel Correa (Federation of American Scientists), Tyler Cowen (George Mason University), Kumar Garg (Schmidt Futures), Daniel Goroff (Sloan Foundation), Bishakha Mona (Science Philanthropy Alliance), Emily Oehlsen (Open Philanthropy), Elaine Sevier (Research Theory), and Caleb Watney (Institute for Progress).

 “The way we learn that new medicines are effective is by observing in a randomized trial that patients have better health outcomes.
 SfPI is investing in an analogous infrastructure, aimed at supporting and cultivating opportunities for the organizations that fund science to learn how to do so most effectively,” said SfPI co-chair Heidi Williams.